SondosAhmed19/E-commerce-Dataset/README.md

 # E-commerce-Dataset

 This repository contains an ETL (Extract, Transform, Load) project focused on processing an E-commerce dataset.
-The goal of this project is to extract data from various sources, perform transformations to ensure data quality and consistency, and load the transformed data into a target database for further analysis and reporting.
+The goal of this project is to extract data from csv files, perform transformations to ensure data quality and consistency, and load the transformed data into a target database for further analysis.

 ## Dataset